dyuri/go-figure/README.md

 ```

 `NewFigure` requires only the name of the font, and uses the font file shipped
-with this package stored in bindata.
+with this package stored via `embed`.

 If passed an empty string for the font name, a default is provided.
 That is, these are both valid--